return42/sphkerneldoc/linux_src_doc/drivers/gpu/drm/amd/amdgpu/amdgpu_pm_c.rst

 power_dpm_state
 ===============

-This is a legacy interface and is only provided for backwards compatibility.
+The power_dpm_state file is a legacy interface and is only provided for backwards compatibility.
 The amdgpu driver provides a sysfs API for adjusting certain power related parameters.
 The file power_dpm_state is used for this.
 It accepts the following arguments:

 - battery

 - balanced

 - performance

 battery